tomna1993/c_04_while_loop/README.md

 ## DESCRIPTION

-This program demonstrates the usage of a while loop.
+This program demonstrates the usage of the while loop.
 The while loop loops through a block of code until the specified condition is `true`.
 As the `i` value increase to 3, the condition will be `false` and the code will exit from the loop.